 Robin ypid Schneider¶

 Starting in 2012, I worked 5 years as a IT Consultant until 2017, mainly deploying and advocating Free and Open Source software.
-During that time, I set up and deployed a monitoring appliance based on Debian, Icinga and Check_MK as well as file syncing appliance based on Debian and ownCloud.
+During that time, I set up and deployed a monitoring appliance based on Debian, Icinga and CheckMK as well as file syncing appliance based on Debian and ownCloud.
 The file syncing appliance was build from the ground up with DebOps and deployment was also done with Ansible and DebOps.
 The monitoring appliance was set up by me before I knew fancy tools like Ansible/DebOps.
-Currently, I am working as a full-time sysadmin, mainly doing scripting, monitoring, security and automation.
-Sadly, neither Debian, nor Ansible/DebOps play a big role currently.
-Feel free to get in touch if you think otherwise and are fully committed to Free Software.

 I came to DebOps shortly after I settled on Ansible as the configuration management system of choice for my private infrastructure, because DebOps is the most comprehensive approach to CM for Debian GNU/Linux I could find.
-Since 2015-02 I am using it for most of my machines and various projects at work and I'm quite happy with it.
+Since 2015-02 I am using it for all my Debian servers (self-hosting) and workstations and I'm quite happy with it.
 I did not lose much time as a user of DebOps and started contributing to it and helping DebOps evolve.
 In 2016-07, I officially became the second DebOps Developer when Maciej and me set up the debops.keyring.

 DebOps is already one of a kind when it comes to configuration management for Debian.
 The reason I joined the project is it’s commitment to excellence which I now like to give back to the project and all its users.